taahamohsin/topic-focused-web-crawler/README.md

 Jsoup is the only external dependency in the project for parsing the webpage HTML.

 ### Import into Eclipse
-Go to `File -> Import -> Existing Maven Projects`, select the project directory, and click 'Finish'
+Unzip the provided .zip file, then go to `File -> Import -> Existing Maven Projects`, select the project directory, and click 'Finish'

 ### Running the Application
 From Eclipse, open `src/main/java/gui/CrawlerApp.java`, right-click the file in the projecr explorer and click `Run As -> Java Application`